 Other exterior features to note are a robust handle that can lift the suitcase, a TSA approved lock, sturdy wheels, and a rubber side handle.
 The interior operates differently than most bags on this list as it is not a strict clamshell.
 One side offers a massive interior with a compression strap and a small zippered compartment.
 On the reverse are a built-in garment bag, hanger for suits or blouses, and more organization.

 Looking for pink carry on luggage?
 This Travelpro bag is kind of cool (but still practical); it changes color in the light and depending on the viewing angle.
 If you do decide to check it rather than using it as a carry-on, it’ll be more easily identifiable.
 It’s also got a hard shell, and because of this, it’s incredibly lightweight.
 Its main compartment expands by two inches to cram just a little bit more into its already-roomy interior, and there’s an accompanying divider to maximize the use of space.

 Spinner wheels and a side handle mean you can choose how you travel with this one.
 All the important features, like a secure lock and multiple interior compartments for the most sensible packing, are in place so you’ve got something super functional.
 Also it has so many organization compartments for little things making it a great contender for best carry on bag for a woman.

 Tumi Osona Compact Carry-On

 Compact is right; this little roller is definitely on the small side, but don’t be put off by its humble appearance.
-Though it’s a lot more compact, it’s ideal for shorter trips and is the perfect weekend luggage.
-The interior storage layout is optimized so you can make the most of the available space.
+Though it’s much more compact, it’s ideal for shorter trips and is the perfect weekend luggage.
+The interior storage layout is optimized to make the most of the available space.
 The interior compartments can be zippered to be separate or opened up to create a single roomy interior.

 Briggs & Riley Baseline-Softside Carry-On